© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Banog Ancient Village is a scheduled monument protected by Cadw under reference DE029.
 View the official record →

-Cefn Banog Ancient Village is a prehistoric domestic settlement located in Denbighshire, Wales, comprising hut circles that represent evidence of Iron Age or Bronze Age habitation.
+Cefn Banog Ancient Village is a prehistoric domestic settlement located in Denbighshire, Wales, comprising hut circles that represent evidence of Iron Age or Bronze Age occupation.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE029.

 Cefn Banog Ancient Village is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE029.